 Katie graduated in 2005 from Arkansas Tech University with a bachelor of management and marketing degree.
 After graduation, she worked at a bookstore for a couple years.
 Currently she works part time at the family business, Dog Ear Books.

-Music has always been a part of her life through taking piano lessons, singing in school and church choirs, playing flute in band, bass guitar lessons and currently learning trumpet at ACME.
-She was introduced to ACME in 2010 when her oldest daughter started in the homeschool music program.
+Music has always been a part of her life through taking piano lessons, singing in school and church choirs, playing flute in band, bass guitar lessons.
+She was introduced to ACME in 2010 when her oldest daughter started in the home school music program.
 Since then all of her 4 children have enjoyed participating in many of the music education classes ACME has to offer and has a passion to help promote the organization and the amazing benefits it can bring to people of all ages in the community.

 Katie and her husband John reside in Russellville with their 4 children- Chloe, Sophie, Eli and Jacob.
 Katie stays busy with homeschooling her kids and chauffeuring them to their various activities but also enjoys running with friends and training for the occasional half marathon.

 Carol Grimmer, Secretary